 4. Spray for Powdery Mildew

 Powdery mildew can be a real problem in the south especially when weather is hot and dry.
 This plant fungus appears as white or light grey powdery spots and causes leaves to turn yellow and drop.
-Solutions include everything from planting mildew-resistant varieties to using home remedies or off-the-shelf treatments such as GreenCure Fungicide or Dr. Earth Natural and Organic fungicide.
+Solutions include everything from planting mildew-resistant varieties to using home remedies or off-the-shelf treatments such as Dr. Earth Natural and Organic fungicide.
 If the fungus is already present in your garden, it also helps to disinfect garden tools after each use (especially pruners) with rubbing alcohol.
 If powdery mildew appears, remove infected branches and dispose of them.
 It’s particularly important to watch roses, clematis, lilacs, and garden phlox.
 Learn more about how to prevent and treat powdery mildew in your garden.

 Don't miss what to do in the garden each month, make sure you're getting our weekly newsletter.

 September can be a dry month for much of the south.
 Be sure to continue watering trees, shrubs, and later-season perennials such as asters, black-eyed Susans, echinacea, bee balm, and ornamental grasses.
 Regularly watering this month will keep plants healthy through the fall.
 If you want to automate your irrigation system, you can hook your controller up to a rain sensor or replace your old controller with a modern smart controller.
 With a smart controller, you can adjust watering manually from an app, or you can program it to adjust based on local weather data.